John Glélé

 John Glélé (born 19 February 1986) is a former professional footballer who played as a left-back.
-Born in France, he represented the Benin national team internationally, making two appearances in 2009.
+Born in France, he played for the Benin national team internationally, making two appearances in 2009.

 Club career

 Glélé began his career with EA Guingamp B and was in 2005 transferred to Amiens SC B. He left the club in 2007, playing the first half of the 2007–08 season for Cowdenbeath F.C. and the second half for ASM Belfort.
 On 30 January 2008, he signed a contract with Cypriot First Division team APEP Pitsilia.

 International career

 On 11 February 2009, Glélé made his debut for the Benin national team in a friendly against Algeria.